 Here’s a short description of each neighborhood with a recommendation for one of the best places to stay there:

 San Tropico is a lovely boutique hotel in the Marina that is centered around a garden with an outdoor pool.
 It’s not too far from the beach and they also provide bikes if you don’t feel like walking.
-Click here to see the latest price from Booking.com.
+Click here to learn more about this accommodation on Booking.com.

 If you’re not into the all-inclusive thing, Suites Mar Elena is a good option in the Hotel Zone.
 Here you’ll find comfortable rooms and an outdoor pool at a reasonable rate.
-Click here to see the latest price from Booking.com.
+Click here to learn more about this accommodation on Booking.com.

 5 de Diciembre

 Casa de Chayo Boutique Hotel is a really nice place with fantastic ocean views.
 They go out of their way here to make sure you feel at home on your visit.
-Click here to see the latest price from Booking.com.
+Click here to learn more about this accommodation on Booking.com.

 If you’re looking for a nice place to lay your head in El Centro, Luna Liquida is a solid choice.
 This well-appointed hotel is located just a few blocks up the hill from the church, and they’ve got some awesome views from their infinity pool.
-Click here to see the latest price from Booking.com.
+Click here to learn more about this accommodation on Booking.com.

 La Casa del Descanso is an excellent choice in the Romantic Zone.
 This beautifully decorated B&B is in a great location for taking advantage of all that the area has to offer.
 Click here to see the latest price on Booking.com.